milorsanders/milorsanders/README.md

 ## Hi there 👋

-🌱 3rd year Life Sciences Engineering student at EPFL
-🔬 Passionate about biomedical engineering, data science, and systems neuroscience
+🌱 Life Sciences Engineering at EPFL --> Biomedical Engineering at ETH 🔬 Passionate about biomedical engineering, data science, and systems neuroscience